z3nnn/nuctrack_test_r1/README.md

 ## Prerequisites

 - [Fiji](https://fiji.sc/) installed on your computer
-- The plugin JAR file (provided by the evaluator)
+- The plugin JAR file
-- Sample data (provided by the evaluator or in the `sample_data/` folder of this repo)
+- Sample data (in the `sample_data/` folder of this repo)

 ---

 ## Installation

 1. Download `NucTrack-1.0.0.jar`
 2. Copy it into your Fiji `plugins/` folder
+   Could be in:
    - Windows: `C:\...\Fiji.app\plugins\`
    - Mac: `/Applications/Fiji.app/plugins/`
-3. Restart Fiji
+4. Restart Fiji
-4. The plugin will appear under **Plugins → NucTrack**
+5. The plugin will appear under **Plugins → Tracking → NucTrack**

 ---